CorporateVault LogoCorporateVault

 🏛️ Technical Framework: Preventing "Gun-Jumping"

-In the eyes of regulators (FTC/DOJ), sharing too much information is a crime known as "Gun-Jumping."
+In the eyes of the FTC and DOJ, the period between signing and closing is a "Sensitive Transition."
+Sharing too much information is a crime known as "Gun-Jumping."

 🔍 Forensic Indicators of a Clean Team Breach